Welsh language: History

 The language of the Welsh developed from the language of Britons.
 The emergence of Welsh was not instantaneous and clearly identifiable.
 Instead, the shift occurred over a long period, with some historians claiming that it had happened by as late as the 9th century, with a watershed moment being that proposed by linguist Kenneth H. Jackson, the Battle of Dyrham, a military battle between the West Saxons and the Britons in 577 AD, which split the South Western British from direct overland contact with the Welsh.

 Four periods are identified in the history of Welsh, with rather indistinct boundaries: Primitive Welsh, Old Welsh, Middle Welsh, and Modern Welsh.
 The period immediately following the language's emergence is sometimes referred to as Primitive Welsh, followed by the Old Welsh period – which is generally considered to stretch from the beginning of the 9th century to sometime during the 12th century.
 The Middle Welsh period is considered to have lasted from then until the 14th century, when the Modern Welsh period began, which in turn is divided into Early and Late Modern Welsh.

+Late Modern Welsh, which is still the form spoken today started with William Morgan's 1588 translation of the Bible, and is still readable to most Welsh readers today.
+This Bible was the first Welsh translation of the whole Bible, and due to the Protestant Reformation in Wales emphasising literacy and vernacular reading of the Bible this standardised the language across Wales.

+The first Welsh dictionary was the Antiquae linguae Britannicae as a Welsh-Latin dictionary published in 1632 by John Davies, who was an assistant in translating the 1588 Bible.
+The first Welsh-English dictionary was published in fifteen parts between 1770 and 1794 by John Walters based on the work of William Gambold.

 The word Welsh is a descendant, via Old English wealh, wielisc, of the Proto-Germanic word *Walhaz, which was derived from the name of the Celtic people known to the Romans as Volcae and which came to refer to speakers of Celtic languages, and then indiscriminately to the people of the Western Roman Empire.
 In Old English the term went through semantic narrowing, coming to refer to either Britons in particular or, in some contexts, slaves.
 The plural form Wēalas evolved into the name for their territory, Wales.

 The modern names for various Romance-speaking people in Continental Europe (e.g. Walloons, Valaisans, Vlachs/Wallachians, and Włosi, the Polish name for Italians) have a similar etymology.
 The Welsh term for the language, Cymraeg, descends from the Brythonic word combrogi, meaning 'compatriots' or 'fellow countrymen'.